Johnson Iron Works

 Delafield rifled three inch cannon

 By this period the younger Johnson seems to have assumed the helm of the foundry now employing more than three hundred workers.
-And by most accounts Isaac Johnson was a good boss.
+By most accounts Isaac Johnson was a good boss.

 1901 United States War Department map of the Johnson Foundry.